leith-bartrich/fiepipe/architecture.md

 It's worth pointing out, this implies that fiepipe and its plugins will use setup.py and pip for all install/deployment.
 Even at development time.

+Be careful you understand what the scope of the changes you make, is when you are implementing a plugin callback.

+e.g. Most shell modifications are to the shell's class, not its instance.
+Therefore, you can't discriminate based on fqdn, for example.

 ## Layers

 We use a layer based system to develop fiepipe.
 We do not use a traditional system such as MVC or MVVM or ECS.
 However we are informed by these various evolving and traditional layered approaches.